20 Impressive bathroom lighting ideas

 #13 The movie star bathroom lighting idea

 Make-up for a lack of space by with glamour!
 IKEA sells these LEDSJÖ wall lamps, which provide lots of light and increase the room’s attitude!
 Such chic bathroom lighting ideas are possible!

 #14 Recessed downlights

 Recessed downlights are the most basic of our bathroom lighting ideas.
 These small lights are built into the ceiling and lie flush against it.
-They easily blend into any deisgn scheme with their modern, sleek look.
+They easily blend into any design scheme with their modern, sleek look.

 Increase the wow-factor by installing recessed downlights in any nooks, recesses or alcoves.
 Ideal for bathrooms for all sizes as they don’t take up much space yet really illuminate the space.